Fuat Sezgin: Career

-Sezgin earned his PhD from Istanbul University under the German Orientalist Hellmut Ritter in 1950.
+Sezgin earned his Ph.D. from Istanbul University under the German Orientalist Hellmut Ritter in 1950.
 His thesis titled "Buhari’nin Kaynakları" (The Sources of Al-Bukhari) argued that, contrary to the common belief among European orientalists, Al-Bukhari's edition of collected Hadiths was based on written sources dating back to the 7th century as well as oral history.
 He obtained a position at Istanbul University, but was dismissed in the wake of the 1960 coup.
 He moved to Germany in 1961 and started working as a visiting professor at the University of Frankfurt.
 He was appointed professor at the university in 1965.
 His research in Frankfurt focused on Islam's Golden Age of Science.
 In 1982, Sezgin established the Institute of the History of the Arab Islamic Sciences.
 Today the Institute houses the most comprehensive collection of texts on the history of Arabic-Islamic science in the world.
 In 1983 Sezgin also founded a unique museum within the institute, bringing together more than 800 replicas of historical scientific instruments, tools and maps, mostly belonging to the Golden Age of Islamic science.
 A very similar museum was opened in 2008 in Istanbul.

 In 1968, Sezgin found four previously unknown books of Diophantus' Arithmetica at the shrine of Imam Rezā in the holy Islamic city of Mashhad in northeastern Iran.

 Publications

 Fuat Sezgin was the author and editor of numerous publications.
 His 17-volume work Geschichte des Arabischen Schrifttums (1967-2000) is the cornerstone reference on the history of science and technology in the Islamic world.
 The 5-volume Natural Sciences of Islam documents the items in the Frankfurt museum.
 He had, since 1984, edited the Journal for the History of Arabic-Islamic Science.

 Sezgin had argued that Muslim seafarers had reached the Americas by 1420, citing as evidence the inscription on a map and the fact that the high longitudinal precision of early maps of the Americas would not have been attainable using Western navigational technology.

+He had an Insutute named after him, Insutute of Prof Dr. Fuat Sezgin History of Islam Science, Located next to Gülhane.